-You reduce the deduction to the extent to which you operate the project for other than a taxable purpose during the income year.

-If the project is abandoned, sold or otherwise disposed of in the income year, you can deduct the sum of the closing pool value of the prior income year plus any project amounts allocated to the pool during the income year, after allowing for any necessary pool value adjustments (see above).
+You reduce the deduction to the extent to which you operate the project for a non-taxable purpose during the income year.
+If the project is abandoned, sold or otherwise disposed of in the income year, you can deduct the sum of the closing pool value of the prior income year plus any project amounts allocated to the pool during the income year, after allowing for any necessary pool value adjustments (see the previous page).
 A project is abandoned if it stops operating and will not operate again.